myaldiz/deep_violence_detection/README.md

 ## Current Tasks

-- Meet up for the project decision!!
+- [ ] Meet up for the project decisions!!
+- [ ] Convert code into pycharm friendly more modular form